lake-wg/edhoc/draft-ietf-lake-traces.md

 f6 73 92 4e 58 d5 4c a7 7a 5e 7d 4d 4a 0e
 ~~~~~~~~

-Invalid number of elements in the CBOR sequence
+Invalid number of elements in the CBOR sequence.
+Corrent number of elements is 1 according to {{Section 5.3.1 of SP-800-56A}}.

 ~~~~~~~~
 Invalid message_2 (46 bytes)